Author: Erin M. Reid-Eriksen, Littler

 When it comes to enforcing a post-employment restriction, a multistate employer's governing law or forum-selection clause will generally - although not always - operate.
-To review, this clause dictates the state law under which the agreement will be construed and some state laws are more favorably predisposed to noncompete clauses.
+To review, this clause dictates the state law under which the agreement will be construed, and some state laws are more favorably predisposed to noncompete clauses.
 Therefore, it is both a legal and business decision as to which state law a multistate employer will want to govern.

-Right to Inspect Personnel File
+Personnel File Access

-While this issue implicates the employment relationship as well, it is discussed here under post-employment considerations because the question of when an employee document can be destroyed most often comes up in an HR representative's mind after an employee leaves employment.
+While this issue implicates the employment relationship as well, it is discussed here under post-employment considerations because the question of when an employee document may be destroyed most often comes up in an HR representative's mind after an employee leaves employment.